lucaslucyk/net_updater/README.md

 # net_updater

-updater from nettime v4/5 to v6
+this project has been moved to [https://gitlab.com/spec-sa-ar/nt_updater](https://gitlab.com/spec-sa-ar/nt_updater).